OmkarJS/KMP_Template/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop.
+This is a Kotlin Multiplatform template targeting Android, iOS, Desktop and Web.

+Template follows MVVM with CLEAN architecture.
+Example Repository, RepositoryImpl, UseCases, HttpClient added.

+This has base for the following dependencies,
+1) Navigation: Voyager Navigation
+2) Ktor client added: Common, Android and Desktop.
+3) Coroutines: Common
+4) Serialization (For passing data between composables): Common
+5) Logging: Kermit
+6) Image Loader: Kamel
+7) Dependency Injection (Common, Android): Koin

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: